ZhijianZhou01/metav/README.md

 The running of ```nextvirus``` relies on these softwares:

-(1) [KneadData](https://github.com/biobakery/kneaddata), the KneadData pipeline is used to remove junction contamination and host contamination, and the step is implemented by [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) and [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) called by KneadData.
+(1) [KneadData](https://github.com/biobakery/kneaddata), the KneadData pipeline is used to remove junction contamination and host contamination, and the step is implemented by [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) and [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) called by KneadData. <b>Note</b>, the test of nextvirus was completed on ```kneaddata v0.7.5```.

-<b>Note</b>, the test of nextvirus was completed on kneaddata v0.7.5.
+(2) [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) >= v2.15.1, in the second sub-pipeline of nextvirus, the Trinity is used to splice reads to contigs.

-(2) [Trinity](https://github.com/trinityrnaseq/trinityrnaseq), in the second sub-pipeline of nextvirus, the Trinity is used to splice reads to contigs.
+(3) [diamond](https://github.com/bbuchfink/diamond) >= 2.0.9, the diamond is used to map reads or contigs to viral proteins.

-(3) [diamond](https://github.com/bbuchfink/diamond), the diamond is used to map reads or contigs to viral proteins.
+<b>Note</b>, (i) these dependencies need to be installed manually by users. (ii) KneadData and Trinity need to be added to environment variables of system (or user) beforehand, because nextvirus call them from the environment variables directly.

-<b>Note</b>, these dependencies need to be installed.
-KneadData and Trinity need to be added to environment variables of system (or user) beforehand, because ervdetective call them from the environment variables directly.
+## 3. Parameter configuration of dependent software